DenysRudenko/Project-2/README.md

   ### Solved bugs
 - I had a few problems with a path to images.
-- I had a bug with a setTiomeOut function in js file with a timer, the start animation didnt work properly.
-Fixed with playing with diferent timer options.
+- I had a bug with a setTiomeOut function in a js file with a timer, the start animation didn't work properly.
+Fixed with playing with different timer options.

 See the gif bellow: